rciminera/School_District_Analysis/README.md

 To determine the impact of the changes a new school district analysis was run with the null values and compared to the original analysis.

-Original School District Analyis File insert here)
-New School District Analysis File (insert here)
+Original School District Analyis File: [PyCitySchools.ipynb](insert here) New School District Analysis File: [PyCitySchools_Challenge.ipynb](insert here)

 A comparison was then done between the original school district analysis and the new school district analysis.